A History of Hanover Park

 -

-April: Lou Barone is elected Village President, replacing Richard Baker.
-Hanover Park’s first female trustee, Janice Smith, is also elected.
+April: Lou Barone was elected Village President, replacing Richard Baker.
+Hanover Park’s first female trustee, Janice Smith, was also elected.

 -

-The Hanover Park-Ontarioville Historical Society is founded and Beth Carpenter is appointed to serve as its first chairwoman.
+The Hanover Park-Ontarioville Historical Society was founded and Beth Carpenter was appointed to serve as its first chairwoman.

 -